gurupetach/barrage/barrage/README.md

 An intelligent, high-performance directory and file enumeration tool written in Elixir.
 Barrage combines Elixir's legendary concurrency with smart technology detection and comprehensive security analysis to deliver professional-grade web content discovery.

+## ⚖️ **LEGAL NOTICE - IMPORTANT**

+🚨 **This tool is for AUTHORIZED security testing and educational purposes ONLY.**

+**Before using Barrage, you MUST:**
+- Own the target system, OR
+- Have explicit written permission to test the target system, OR
+- Be conducting authorized security research

+**Unauthorized scanning may violate:**
+- Computer Fraud and Abuse Act (CFAA) in the US
+- Similar cybersecurity laws in your jurisdiction
+- Terms of service of target systems
+- Privacy and data protection regulations

+**By using this tool, you agree to:**
+- Comply with all applicable laws and regulations
+- Accept full legal responsibility for your actions
+- Use results only for legitimate security purposes
+- Implement responsible disclosure for vulnerabilities found

+**See [LICENSE](LICENSE) for complete usage restrictions and legal requirements.**

 ## ✨ Key Features

 ### 🧠 **Intelligent Scanning**